KevinD-QA/Hobby-Project/README.md

-Coverage: 62.5% TBD
+Coverage: 86% TBD
 # Hobby-Project

 This project aimed to create a list-type of application-based of our hobbies.
 The application would be able to CREATE / UPDATE / DELETE certain records stored in our database, using SQL and Eclipse as our database and IDE.
-The Hobby-Project is designed to store details on "Teams" and "Characters", store them into the database whilst also being able to be modified by CRUD functionality.
+The Hobby-Project is designed to store details on "Teams" and "Heroes", store them into the database whilst also being able to be modified by CRUD functionality.
 Each table will have different sets of data but will each also have a unique primary key.
 The tables will then be linked use Foreign Keys so that they have a relationship.

 ## Getting Started